BootstrapBilly/Food-for-though-API/README.md

 # What is it ?

-A very small API for persisting favourited food items and portion size for the food for thought app
+A very small API for persisting favourited food items and portion size for the food for thought app </br>
+Currently hosted on a heroku server

 # The front end